no2catisme/xx/x1/Unlocking the Big Picture - Abstraction and Encapsulation in Learning, Art, and Life.md

 ##### 4. Contradictions and Power Grabs

 Another thing that happens is that all kinds of contradictions start to emerge from within.
-So people are trying to promote freedom and diversity, and yet they want to tamp down anybody who might disagree with them - a complete walking contradiction. _The belief in freedom and celebrating diversity, but shutting up anybody who might possibly disagree.
-The contradiction is so obvious, but people can't notice it in these times._
+So people are trying to promote freedom and diversity, and yet they want to tamp down anybody who might disagree with them - a complete walking contradiction. ==The belief in freedom and celebrating diversity, but shutting up anybody who might possibly disagree.
+The contradiction is so obvious, but people can't notice it in these times.==

-And when things get so chaotic and so disjointed, also it works just like mushrooms as before: _con artists and demagogues and all kinds of weird gurus are going to fill the emptiness that people are feeling with all kinds of new belief systems and new kinds of religions and cults.
+And when things get so chaotic and so disjointed, also it works just like mushrooms as before: ==con artists and demagogues and all kinds of weird gurus are going to fill the emptiness that people are feeling with all kinds of new belief systems and new kinds of religions and cults.
 And the leaders that emerge, the con artist leaders that emerge, aren't really connected to any kind of ideas.
-It's really just about power itself and naked self-interest._
+It's really just about power itself and naked self-interest.==

 ---
 ##### 5. In addition